 Table of Contents

-The two groups of diseases are mainly present with overlapping clinical features of difficulty in breathing and other pulmonary manifestations, but they are easily differentiated based on pulmonary function testing.
+These two groups present with overlapping clinical features of dyspnea and other pulmonary manifestations, but they are easily differentiated based on pulmonary function testing.

 Restrictive lung diseases have a hallmark of: